Fabian Wagner

 Fabian Wagner (born 25 April 1978) is a German cinematographer.
-His roles in the production of the television shows Sherlock and Game of Thrones have earned him two Creative Arts Emmy Award nominations.
-In 2017 and 2020 respectively, he won the American Society of Cinematographers Award for Outstanding Achievement in Cinematography in Regular Series for his work on the Game of Thrones episode "Battle of the Bastards" and for his work on season 3 of The Crown.

-Life and career
+Early life

-Fabian Wagner was born in Munich, West Germany.
+Wagner was born in Munich, West Germany.

 He studied at the Northern Film School in Leeds, earning a master's degree.

+Career

-Starting in 2004, Wagner began working as a cinematographer, first shooting music videos and short films.
+Wagner began first shooting music videos and short films.
 In 2008, he began working regularly on television shows for BBC and ITV, and since then has been working almost exclusively for British and American film companies.
 His first role as a cinematographer for a TV show was for the 2008 BBC Three drama series Spooks: Code 9, for which he filmed all six episodes.
-Since then he has been working all across the world on various productions.
-His first feature film The Legend of Barney Thomson (2015) under director Robert Carlyle won the Scottish Bafta award for best movie.
-His work on the Sherlock episode "A Scandal in Belgravia" and the Game of Thrones episode "Hardhome" earned him two Emmy nominations in 2012 and 2015, respectively.

 He has also been nominated for ASC and BSC awards and has become one of the youngest members of the British Society of Cinematographers.

+In 2017, Wagner became involved with the DC live-action adaptation of the Justice League, directed by Zack Snyder.
+The production was notoriously plagued with complications, most notably with the change of directors.
+During post-production, Snyder stepped down from the project following the death of his daughter.
+Joss Whedon was then brought in to, not only complete the shooting, but also to redo the film entirely.
+Wagner wasn't involved on the reshoots conducted by Whedon, with Jean-Philippe Gossart taking over the role.
+Despite only 10% of his material being used in the theatrical cut, Wagner received sole credit for the film.

+In 2020, after Warner Bros. decided to greenlit the director's cut, Snyder and Wagner were brought back to finish the film.
+Aside from recovering the existing and unused footage, they also shot additional material that hasn't been conceptualized before.
+The "Snyder Cut" (as referred by the media) was released on HBO Max in 2021.